July 25, 1902: Jeffries vs Fitzsimmons

 It is difficult to say how heavyweight champion James J. Jeffries would have matched up against more contemporary boxers, but there’s no doubt he was an extraordinary fighter.
 He lost only one match in his entire career and that bout, against the great Jack Johnson, happened long after his prime had passed.
-Unfortunately, it is the only one of Jeffries’ 24 professional matches to ever be filmed but it is clearly unfair to evaluate “The Boilermaker’s” prowess on a match which took place after almost six years of inactivity.
+Unfortunately, it is one of only two of Jeffries’ twenty-four pro matches to ever be filmed, the other being his rematch in 1899 with legendary brawler “Sailor” Tom Sharkey.
+But the video quality of the latter, and the fact the former is of a fight taking place after almost six years of inactivity, mean neither gives us a chance to make a fair evaluation.

 “Let him do it,” said Jeffries when told of these reports.
 “I’ll flatten him anyway.”